JetBrains/marketplace-docs/topics/paid-plugins-general-info/moving-to-marketplace.md

-[//]: # (title: Moving to the marketplace from other licensing/billing solutions)
+[//]: # (title: Moving to the Marketplace from other licensing/billing solutions)

 ## When to switch to the Marketplace?

 We generally recommend switching to the Marketplace solution with the plugin version update, so that the following workflow can be followed:

-1. Users are using a legacy licensing solution (e.g. until version 1.9.1.)
+1. Users are using a legacy licensing solution (e.g., until version 1.9.1.)

 1. Plugin developer announces that they are going to switch to another licensing solution and provides migration paths.
 Please note that there might be contractual obligations you have to follow (based on your EULA or contract with customers.)

-1. Version 2.0.0. is released with the Marketplace licensing, users migrate to it over time, version 1.9.1 and previous are still available with the old licensing solutions.
+1. Version 2.0.0. is released with the Marketplace licensing, users migrate to it over time, version 1.9.1, and previous are still available with the old licensing solutions.

 It might be technically possible to support both licensing mechanisms for some time in a single plugin, but it might complicate troubleshooting and licensing support, that's why we recommend switching to the Marketplace with the version update.